-- Add a label in front of your switch to specify what is being switched on or off (for example, wi-fi or bluetooth).
+- Add a form label in front of your switch to specify what setting a switch turns on or off, such as Wi-fi or Bluetooth.

 - Don’t use a switch if the options you’re presenting to the user are anything other than “on” or “off.”
 Instead, use radio buttons.